dianewudw/hackathon/README.md

 # hackathon
-Chrome extension, developed with Diane, Ben, and Adam!
+Chrome extension, developed by Diane, Ben, and Adam!